Denton County Court Plan

 - Payment Process

-- An appointed attorney shall fill out and submit a fee voucher (court approved) to the court for services rendered.
+- At the conclusion of representation an appointed attorney shall fill out and submit a fee voucher (court approved) to the court for services rendered.
+No partial payments or advance payments will be approved.
+Trial court disposition may be paid pending appeal.

 - The trial judge presiding over the proceedings shall review the request for compensation and either approve or disapprove of the amount requested.